NW-Demand-Response-Emissions-Impacts/Main/docs/README.md

 Included in this folder are:

+* <code>flow_charts/</code>: A folder containing pictures of the flow charts used in the component specification.
 * <code>pylint_scores/</code>: A folder containing the results of the pylint tests.
 * <code>test_results/</code>: A folder containing the results of the unit tests.
 * <code>component_specification.pdf</code>: A PDF describing the software component and subcomponent designs for the project.
 This document also describes the user interactions and outlines the plan of this project.